You may be eligible for Subsidised Training

 To be eligible for a government contribution towards the costs of training, an apprentice or trainee must:

-- have entered into a training contract for a qualification that is funded by the Department of Education and Training (DET)
+- have entered into a training contract for a qualification that is funded by the Department of Youth Justice, Employment, Small Business and Training (DYESBT)

-- be registered in DET’s registration system DELTA
+- be registered in DYESBT’s registration system DELTA

 - the contract commencement date or recommencement date must be on or after 1 July 2010

-- the training provider selected to deliver the training must hold a pre-qualified supplier (PQS) status for the nominated qualification
+- the training provider selected to deliver the training must hold a Skills Assure Supplier (SAS) status for the nominated qualification

 Learn more about User Choice funding https://training.qld.gov.au/training/incentives/userchoice